 We have elected to provide access to our proxy materials to our stockholders via the internet.
-Accordingly, on or about April 20, 2023, we began mailing a Notice of Internet Availability of Proxy Materials to our stockholders containing instructions on how to access our proxy materials, including our proxy statement and our Annual Report on Form 10-K for the year ended December 31, 2022, or the Annual Report.
+Accordingly, on or about [•], 2024, we began mailing a Notice of Internet Availability of Proxy Materials to our stockholders containing instructions on how to access our proxy materials, including our proxy statement and our Annual Report on Form 10-K for the year ended December 31, 2023, or the Annual Report.
 The Notice of Internet Availability of Proxy Materials also instructs you on how to submit your proxy or voting instructions through the internet or to request a paper copy of our proxy materials, including a proxy card or voting instruction form that includes instructions on how to submit your proxy or voting instructions by mail or telephone.
 For shares held in street name (held for your account by a broker or other nominee), you will receive a voting instruction form from your broker or nominee.
-The Annual Report is available on the Investor Relations section of our website at https://investors.momentus.space/financial-information/annual-reports.
+The Annual Relations Report is available on the Investor section of at https://investors.momentus.space/financial-information/annual-reports.